edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

     This would internally export `SERVICE_PORT=8080` to `core-data` service.

 !!!
 Note
-    The services load the set config options on startup.
+    The services load the set configuration on startup.
 If a service has already started, a restart will be necessary to load the configurations.

 #### Examples
 ##### Disabling security